bluelinklabs/ctzn/docs/permissions.md

 A role with this permission can remove, ban, and unban members from a community.

+## `ctzn.network/perm-invite`

+A role with this permission can invite users to join the community.

 ## `ctzn.network/perm-community-remove-post`

 A role with this permission can remove posts from the community's feed index.